beauterre/MG-asvg/README.md

 Working on the editor in my free-time: https://hjalmarsnoep.github.io/MG-asvg/editor/editor.html

-Right now it´s just text based..
+### USE A TEXT EDITOR
-- make an SVG,
+- make or open an SVG,
 - add an attribute "animated"
-- set a group to class "timeline" and groups within that
+- set a group to class "timeline" and groups within that svg

 groups in the timeline group will be displayed in order.